Ryanair: Destinations

-Ryanair's largest base is at London-Stansted with 44 aircraft, followed by its home base at Dublin Airport.
-Ryanair operates from 84 bases connecting 35 countries across Europe and North Africa, some of which only base a single aircraft.
-Several non-base airports serve more flights and/or destinations than certain base airports.
+Ryanair's largest base is at London-Stansted, followed by its home base at Dublin Airport.
+Ryanair operates bases across Europe, some parts of the Middle East, and North Africa.

-Ryanair traditionally prefers to fly to smaller or secondary airports usually outside major cities to help the company benefit from lower landing fees and quick turn-around times to reduce costs.
+Ryanair traditionally prefers to fly to smaller or secondary airports, such as London Stansted, Paris Beauvais or Rome Ciampino, usually outside major cities to help the company benefit from lower landing fees and quick turn-around times to reduce costs.
 Ryanair has even referred to Bratislava Airport in Slovakia as "Bratislava Vienna", despite Vienna being 80 km away in another country.
-In some cases, secondary airports are not distant from the city they serve, and can be closer than the city's major airport; this is the case at Rome Ciampino Airport.
+In some cases, secondary airports are not distant from the city they serve, and can be closer than the city's major airport; this is the Rome Ciampino Airport case.

-Ryanair does still serve several major airports, including Amsterdam Schiphol, Athens, Barcelona El Prat, Brussels, Budapest, Copenhagen, Dublin, Lisbon, London-Gatwick, Madrid Barajas, Marseille, Oslo-Gardermoen and Rome-Fiumicino.
+Ryanair does still serve several major airports, including Amsterdam-Schiphol, Athens, Barcelona-El Prat, Berlin-Brandenburg, Brussels Airport, Bucharest-Otopeni, Budapest, Copenhagen, Dublin, Lisbon, London-Stansted, Madrid, Marseille, Oslo-Gardermoen, Rome-Fiumicino and Stockholm-Arlanda.
 Some of these cities do not have a viable secondary airport that Ryanair could use as an alternative.
 More recently, Ryanair has grown more at primary airports as it looks to attract more business passengers.
-In the summer of 2014, the airline opened bases in Athens, Lisbon and the primary airports of Brussels and Rome for the first time.
+In Summer 2014, the airline opened bases in Athens, Lisbon and the primary airports of Brussels and Rome for the first time.